[?] Subscribe To This Site

 Signs and Symptoms of High Blood Pressure

-Mild to moderate hypertension is generally without symptoms.
 Severe hypertension (160+/115+) may be associated with increased sleepiness, confusion, headache, nausea and vomiting.

-Problems Caused by High Blood Pressure
+Complications of High Blood Pressure

-high blood pressure complications If blood pressure is elevated, the heart must work harder to pump an adequate amount of blood to all the tissues of the body.
+If blood pressure is elevated, the heart must work harder to pump an adequate amount of blood to all the tissues of the body.

 Ultimately high blood pressure can lead to a wide range of vascular complications such as coronary heart disease, damage to the retina, kidney failure, cerebral haemorrhage, congestive heart failure, heart attacks and strokes.